Feelings change a lot during puberty. There are many things you can do to help you deal with them.

 Feeling sad, stressed or anxious

-Most people sometimes feel like this, but exactly what people feel and how extreme it is varies.
+It is normal to feel this way from time to time, but exactly what people feel and how extreme it is varies.
 Usually feelings like this pass, but there are things you can do to deal with them too.
 Check out ReachOut.com for some ideas.